Omor/hypercollar/PROJECT_STATUS.md

 - Black background with green accent (#14F195)
 - "Collar" as brand name (not "Ask Collar")
 - Newsletter focused MVP (not AI chat first)
-- Hyperdog NFT benefits planned but not implemented
+- Pro membership features planned but not implemented
 - Clean, minimal design with no wasted space

 ## Problems Solved